-The capital structure as of 31 March 2018 and 31 March 2017 was as follows:
+The capital structure as of 31 March 2019 and 31 March 2018 was as follows:

-Particulars As at As at 31 March 2017
+Particulars As at As at

-raruculars 31 March 2018
+31 March 2019 31 March 2018

-Total equity attributable to the equity shareholders of the Company 676,104.26 677,355.40
+Total equity attributable to the equity shareholders of the Company 674,640.41 676,104.26

-As a percentage of total capital 78% 80%
+As a percentage of total capital 76% 78%

-Short-term borrowings 186,626.62 171,458.72
+Short-term borrowings 208,342.80 186,626.62

-Total borrowings 186,626.62 171,458.72
+Total borrowings 208,342.80 186,626.62

-As a percentage of total capital 22% 20%
+As a percentage of total capital 24% 22%

-Total capital (equity and borrowings) 862,730.88 848,814.12
+Total capital (equity and borrowings) 882,983.21 862,730.88

-- 32 The Company has entered into joint agreement on 1 April 2014 with its parent company, Aster DM Healthcare Limited ('Aster DMH'), for conctruction and development of its Medcity hospital project (Phase 1 and II).
-Under the agreement, Aster DMH is required to make certain payments/deposits to the Company based on which Aster DMH has been given the right to enter into and construct part of Phase 1 of the project on lands own by the Company.
+- 30 Company has established a comprehensive system of maintenance of information and documents as required by the transfer pricing legislation under sections 92-92F of the Income Tax Act, 1961.
+Since the law requires existence of such information and documentation to be contemporaneous in nature, the Company in the process of updating the documentation for the international transactions entered into with associated enterprises during the financial period and expects such records to be in existence latest by the date of filing its income tax return as required by the law.
+The management is of the opinion that its international transactions are at arm's length so that the aforesaid legislation will not have any impact on the financial statements, particularly on the amount of expense and that of provision for taxation. - 31 The Company has entered into joint agreement on 1 April 2014 with its parent company, Aster DM Healthcare Limited ('Aster DMH'), for construction and development of its Medcity hospital project (Phase 1 and II).
+Under the agreement, Aster DMH is required to make certain payments/deposits to the Company based on which Aster DMH has been given the right to enter into and construct part of Phase 1 of the project on lands owned by the Company.
 This agreement also says that the Company is also required to make certain payments/deposits to Aster DMH based on which the Company has been given the right to enter into and construct part of Phase II of the project on lands owned by Aster DMH.
-The agreement envisages that Phase I of the project will be owned by Aster DMH and Phase II of the project will be owned by the Company. - 33 Previous year figures have been regrouped /reclassified wherever necessary to conform to the current year's presentation.
+The agreement envisages that Phase I of the project will be owned by Aster DMH and Phase II of the project will be owned by the Company. - 32 Previous year figures have been regrouped /reclassified wherever necessary to conform to the current year's presentation.

-for BSR and Associates
+for BSR and Associates Chartered Accountants

-for and on behalf of the Board of Directors of DM Med City Hospitals (India) Private Limited
+for and on behalf of the Board of Directors of DM Med City Hospitals (India) Private Limited CIN: U85110KL2009PTC024999

-CIN: U85110KL2009PTC024999